Astro-Kirsty/gammapy-ORP/README.md

 # Hands-on workshop on VHE gamma-ray data analysis using Gammapy

 This folder contains the analysis notebooks shown in the Gammapy hands on sessions for the ORP School on Multi-messenger Astrophysics.
-The related indico page can be found at https://www2.mpia-hd.mpg.de/~korhonen/ORP_training/Multi/
+The related page can be found at https://www2.mpia-hd.mpg.de/~korhonen/ORP_training/Multi/

 ## Installation and set-up

+Note: for this tutorial session we will actually utilise Google Collab for ease.
+However, it is wise to have gammapy installed in case we have any issues.

 These instructions assume that you have previously installed a version of [Anaconda](https://www.anaconda.com/products/distribution) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) on your machine.